 Or if you’re using an Arch-based distro (e.g. Manjaro), the relevant package names are these (these include the

 dev versions by default):

 sudo pacman -S base-devel sdl2 sdl2_ttf sdl2_image flac mpg123 libmpeg2

 stable releases come with binaries for several different platforms, that you can download from the Releases area.
-If your platform is not included, then you will have to compile it yourself (or perhaps donate a board to me so I can include it!)
+If your platform is not included, or if you want to test a newer version than the stable release, then you will have to compile it yourself.
+Read on to see how to do that.

 Alternatively, you can of course compile the latest version of Amiberry from source yourself.
 To do that, follow these steps:

 Amiberry’s Makefile includes several targets, to cover various platforms.
 You will need to specify your platform using the following syntax:

 If you have more than 1GB of RAM, you can also use multiple CPU cores to compile it faster, by adding

 <cores> is the number of CPU cores you want to use.
 For example, on a Raspberry Pi 4 (32-bit) with at least 2GB of RAM, you can use all four CPU cores with the following:

 Please consult the relevant Wiki page for the full list of available platforms, as there are many (and separate for 32-bit and 64-bit ones).
 Alternatively, you can also check the Makefile itself for a full list of supported platforms.